tvuorenmaa89/tvuorenmaa89/README.md

 - 🖥 Expert Engineer at <a href="https://www.xenit.se">Xenit</a>
 - 💼 Founder and maintainer of <a href="https://www.meetup.com/Goteborg-CloudOps/">Gothenburg CloudOps Meetup</a>
-- 💬 Ask me about Terraform, Bicep, Azure Infrastructure and Azure Governance
+- 💬 Ask me about Terraform, Bicep, Azure Infrastructure, Azure Governance and Azure Security

 ### 📫 How to reach me:
 You can either use the email in my Github Profile or ping me on Twitter or LinkedIn